jcfn19/anonymous-feedback/README.md

-# annonymus-feedback
+# Annonymus-feedback

-a typescript app to get annonymus user feedback that also gets the time, os and url. the app uses better-sqlite3 and express.js
+A typescript app to get annonymus user feedback that also gets the time, os and url.
+The app uses better-sqlite3 and express.js

-## what this repo contains

-this repo contains two folders. the main ts version and one with a vanilla js version

-## how to run the ts version
+## How to run the ts app

-redirect to the dist folder and run ` node index.js ` incase this doesn't work make sure you have installed the npm packages.
+Redirect to the dist folder and run ` node index.js ` incase this doesn't work make sure you have installed the npm packages.

-the npm packages are as follows, you can check if you have them installed via running ` npm list --depth=0 `
+The npm packages are as follows, you can check if you have them installed via running ` npm list --depth=0 `

 ```console
 @types/better-sqlite3@7.6.10